Radio is dead/Radio is not dead

 More failure, please…

 Sounds kind of silly, but in some cases, failure is good.
 Companies that are inefficient, poorly run, poorly conceived, have substandard products, do not serve their clients, and so on should be able to fail.
-This allows good companies, that do thing right, to thrive.
+This allows good companies, that do things right, to thrive.

 Too big to fail is too big and those companies should be broken up.
-This holds true in the radio business as well as the banking industry, the auto industry and so on.
-What is truly unfortunate is that the people most responsible for the failure, the upper management and CEOs, often get away with millions while the people who had their back into it get to go to the unemployment office.
+This holds true in the radio business as well as the banking industry, the auto industry, and so on.
+What is truly unfortunate is that the people most responsible for the failure, the upper management, and CEOs, often get away with millions while the people who had their back into it get to go to the unemployment office.

 That being said, radio is in for some drastic changes soon.